eyn/reducingwip.github.io/_posts/2015-06-28-chapel-hill-to-raleigh.md

 ---
 layout: post
-title: Chapel Hill to Raleigh
+title: Chapel Hill to Nashville
 ---
 This leg was broken into three distinct sections: A 5 day cycle through the rolling hills of rural North Carolina to get to Asheville and rejoin Appalachian mountains; 4 days of riding along the Blue Ridge Parkway to Cherokee followed by a final crossing of the Appalachians into Tennessee; and a 5 day ride from the mountain pass to Nashville.
 I'd been joined by Katrina, a friend from the UK for this leg.